soulone/python-snake/README.md

 # python-snake
-This is a classic game created with python
+This is a classic game created with python.
+This game is dedicated to my girlfriend Ximena.